dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ## Description

-HAB Speaker is a project designed to facilitate the use of the [openHAB](https://openhab.org) dialog processing capabilities.
+HABSpeaker is a project designed to facilitate the use of the [openHAB](https://openhab.org) dialog processing capabilities.

 Through a websocket connection this web interface registers a sink and source in your openHAB instance that can be used like any other ones.
 It also registers and persistent dialog processor in the server for those components.